-This study is set in an urban, Midwestern school district, where approximately one quarter of students in grades 9-12 access course instruction through an online instructional program, both during and outside the school day (up from about five percent of all high school students when use of the program began in 2010-11).
-Data from the technology vendor on online course-taking in this district are currently available through the 2016-17 school year, including detailed information on student use in each online session, course information, and progress toward course completion and performance.
-We link these data to student record data that include demographic information; absences and suspensions; credits earned and GPA; ACT scores; and standardized test scores, as well as to measures of high school characteristics.
+This study is set in an urban, Midwestern school district, where approximately one quarter of students in Grades 9 to 12 access course instruction through an online instructional program, both during and outside the school day (up from about 5% of all high school students when use of the program began in 2010-2011).
+Data from the technology vendor on online coursetaking in this district are currently available through the 2016-2017 school year, including detailed information on student use in each online session, course information, and progress toward course completion and performance.
+We link these data to student record data that include demographic information, absences and suspensions, credits earned and GPA (grade point average), ACT (American College Test) scores, and standardized test scores, as well as to measures of high school characteristics.

-In the analyses of quantitative data, we focus on online instruction occurring in 46 high schools over the 2013-14, 2014-15, 2015-16 and 2016-17 school years.
-We linked student district records to the vendor's online instructional program records with match rates ranging from 80.1-86.6 percent as follows: i) 4,676 online course-takers (81.4%) matched with 1,648,380 session-level vendor records in 2013-14; ii) 5,175 online course-takers (86.6%) matched with 2,142,340 session-level vendor records in 2014-15; iii) 4,976 online course-takers (83.3%) matched with 1,599,852 session-level vendor records in 2015-16, and iv) 5,250 online course-takers (80.1%) matched with 1,510,189 session-level vendor records in 2016-17.
-Table 1 presents basic demographic characteristics for our study sample, comparing all high school students in this district to online course-takers with linked district-online vendor records.
+In the analyses of quantitative data, we focus on online instruction occurring in 46 high schools over the 2013-2014, 2014-2015, 2015-2016, and 2016-2017 school years.
+We linked student district records to the vendor's online instructional program records with match rates ranging from 80.1% to 86.6% as follows: (1) 4.676 online course-takers (81.4%) matched with 1.648.380 session-level vendor records in 2013-2014.
+(2) 5.175 online course-takers (86.6%) matched with 2,142,340 session-level vendor records in 2014-2015.
+(3) 4.976 online course-takers (83.3%) matched with 1,599,852 session-level vendor records in 2015-2016, and (4) 5,250 online course-takers (80.1%) matched with 1,510,189 session-level vendor records in 2016-2017.
+Table 1 presents basic demographic characteristics for our study sample, comparing all high school students in this district with online course-takers with linked district-online vendor records.
 The simple descriptive statistics in Table 1 suggest that a higher proportion of students taking courses online identify as Black and low-income.
 Online course-takers in the district are also absent more often from school and have lower average fall math and reading test scores than the overall district high school student population.